-Allamanda cathartica is a strong vine plant/climber, large yellow flowers with shiny deep green, leathery, 2-4 inch evergreen leaves, with large clear yellow bell-like flowers with a light brown throat.
+Allamanda cathartica is a strong vine plant or woody climber with large yellow flowers, shiny deep green, leathery, 2-4 inch evergreen leaves, and large clear yellow bell-like flowers with a light brown throat.

 Flowers and Fragrance

-The bell-shaped golden yellow flowers of the allamanda is very fragrant, and appear in summer can reach 4″-5″ inches across.
+The bell-shaped golden yellow flowers of the allamanda are very fragrant and appear in summer can reach 4″-5″ inches across.
 Golden trumpet flowers can last until late November and into December in the South.

 Allamanda Bush Care

-Overall, the bush Allamanda vine perfectly combines the beauty of their whorled leaves, trumpet-shaped flowers, and twining growth, to make them garden favorites.
+Overall, the bush Allamanda vine perfectly combines the beauty of its whorled leaves, trumpet-shaped flowers, and twining growth to make them garden favorites.

 Light and Temperature

-A lover of sun, this drought-tolerant plant needs lots of sunshine, so if possible, mimic nature and shade the plant but give the tips lots of sunshine.
+A lover of the sun, this drought-tolerant plant needs lots of sunshine, so if possible, mimic nature and shade the plant but give the tips lots of sunshine.

 Watering Your Allamanda & Fertilizing